-This programme of strategic investment will continue throughout the remaining four years of Everyday Equality.
+This programme of strategic investment will continue throughout the remaining 4 years of Everyday Equality.

 Changes to our fundraising model

-We are now a voluntary-funded charity, dependent on raising money from donations.
-Overall income decreased by £3.2 million to £94.6 million because of two factors:
+We are now a voluntary funded charity, dependent on raising money from donations.
+Overall income decreased by £3.2 million to £94.6 million because of 2 factors:

-- statutory income was £5.5 million lower as three large services were transferred in 2016-17
+- statutory income was £5.5 million lower as 3 large services were transferred in 2016 to 17

 - income from property disposals was £2.4 million higher, and the total of all other income was just £0.1 million lower.

 The cost of raising income increased to £31.4 million due to an increased investment in our individual giving programme to recruit more regular givers.
-Expenditure on charitable activities also decreased to £46.8 million because three large services were transferred in 2016-17.
+Expenditure on charitable activities also decreased to £46.8 million because 3 large services were transferred in 2016 to 17.
 We achieved more effective cost management across the organisation.

 Improving the lives of disabled people